WillNye/deal_scraper/README.md

 - `python cli.py deals` to start scanning for deals

+### Tips
+* Retrieve a new proxy for each request, it seems like you get stale results after batch submission

 ### Todos

  - Ability to specify a brand and or category